Pomax/the-cff-table/README.md

 This INDEX structure has an object data block that contains all glyph outlines available to the OpenType font that this CFF block is housed in.

-Glyph outlines *must* be defined using Type2 CharStrings, and are accessed by GID as defined in the OpenType `cmap` table(s).
+Glyph outlines *must* be defined using Type 2 CharStrings, and are accessed by GID as defined in the OpenType `cmap` table(s).

 The first CharString (GID 0) *must* be the `.notdef` glyph.
 The number of glyphs encoded in the CharString INDEX object data block *must* be in agreement with the `numGlyphs` field in the `maxp` table.

-### Type2 CharStrings
+### Type 2 CharStrings

-The official specification for Type Charstrings is Adobe's Tech Note 5177, "
+The official specification for Type 2 Charstrings is [Adobe's Tech Note 5177, "The Type 2 CharString format"](https://partners.adobe.com/public/developer/en/font/5177.Type 2.pdf).
+Please consult this Tech Note for information on how to encode/decode data in Type 2 CharString format.

 ## The local Subr INDEX

-This INDEX structure has an object data block that contains all (fragments of) Type2 CharStrings that may be used as local subroutines by glyphs defined in the CharStrings INDEX object data block.
+This INDEX structure has an object data block that contains all (fragments of) Type 2 CharStrings that may be used as local subroutines by glyphs defined in the CharStrings INDEX object data block.

 If no local subroutines are used, this table must be encoded as a single byte 0 (`0x00`).